ddiezccg/winerva/README.md

 The script carries out the following tasks:

 * Ensures [Chocolatey](https://chocolatey.org) is installed.
-* Upgrades .NET to the latest available version.
 * Upgrades PowerShell to the latest available version.
 * Ensures that [Carbon](http://get-carbon.org) for PowerShell is installed.
 * Ensures the specified user account is present.